 - In a small saucepan, combine the apples, cider, onions, honey, rosemary and garlic; bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes.
 Cool to room temperature.
 Place pork roast in a large resealable plastic bag; add half of the marinade.
 Seal bag and turn to coat; refrigerate overnight, turning occasionally.
 Transfer the remaining marinade to a bowl; cover and refrigerate.

 - Prepare grill for indirect heat.
 Drain pork and discard marinade.
-Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
-Grill pork, covered, over indirect medium heat for 1-1/4 to 1-3/4 hours or until a thermometer reads 160°, turning occasionally.
+Place pork on greased grill rack.
+Grill, covered, over indirect medium heat for 1-1/4 to 1-3/4 hours or until a thermometer reads 160°, turning occasionally.
 Let stand for 10 minutes before slicing.
 Heat reserved marinade; serve with pork.
 Yield: 8 servings.

 Originally published as Grilled Rosemary Pork Roast in Taste of Home June/July 2001, p31